jarumihooi/aapb-evaluations/the_instructions_for_developing_future_eval_tasks.md

-# Standards for Future Project Tasks
+# Instructions for Future Project Tasks
 These standards should make it easier for the evaluation process to be more automated in the future.
 A "task" is defined as an evaluation procedure that evaluates how an app predicts certain things.
 Each `*_eval` in this repository is a task.
 _This has been called "theme" as well._

 ## When Writing the Evaluation Code
+* use (FUTURE/INPROGRESS/PLANNED) `generate_eval_template.py args-tbd` to create a new task directory that includes abstract class for creating evaluations, imports basic requirements, creates requirements.txt, and creates base fillable template for report.

 * use `requirements.txt` for standardization/future-automation of the module install path.
 (Or this could be handled in docker.)
   * There may be situations where multiple requirements are in the same directory for different pieces of code.